Battle of Northampton (1460): Battle

 The king's forces took up a defensive position at Northampton, in the grounds of Delapré Abbey.
 They had constructed an artillery fortification in what is now a mixture of public park and golf course.
 The position was surrounded by natural watercourses, tributaries of the River Nene, backed by a palisade and gun positions.
 The defending army was around 5,000 strong, consisting mainly of men-at-arms.
 The Lancastrians also had some field artillery.

 While approaching, Warwick sent a delegate to negotiate with the king on his behalf.
 The Lancastrian commander, the Duke of Buckingham, replied "The Earl of Warwick shall not come to the King's presence and if he comes he shall die."
 During Warwick's advance to Northampton he was twice more denied access to the king's person.
 Once in position, he sent a message to the king saying that "at ii howres after none he wolde speke with hym, or elles dye in the feeld".

 At two o'clock the Yorkists advanced.
 The men were in column, but the hard rain blowing in their faces somewhat hindered them.
 As they closed with the Lancastrians, Warwick was met by a fierce hail of arrows, but the rain had rendered the Lancastrian collection of cannon quite useless.

 When Warwick reached the Lancastrian left flank, commanded by Lord Grey of Ruthin, treachery ensued.
 Grey had his men lay down their weapons and simply allow the Yorkists to have easy access into the camp beyond.
 This treachery was the result of a secret message from Lord Grey to March saying that he would change sides if the Yorkists would back him in a property dispute with Henry Holland, 3rd Duke of Exeter (his maternal cousin).
 Certainly Warwick had ordered his men not to lay violent hands on ordinary soldiers—especially those wearing the black ragged staff of Lord Grey's men.
 There may also have been inducements and promises of high office by Warwick.
 Grey became Treasurer of England in 1463.
 After this, the battle lasted a mere thirty minutes.
 The defenders were unable to manoeuvre inside the fortifications, and fled the field as their line was rolled up by attacking Yorkists.

 The Duke of Buckingham, the Earl of Shrewsbury, Lord Egremont and Lord Beaumont all died trying to save Henry from the Yorkists closing on his tent.
 Three hundred other Lancastrians were slain in the battle.
 King Henry VI was captured by an archer, Henry Mountfort.

 Aftermath

 Henry was found in his tent by Warwick, March and Fauconberg.
 Showing him proper respect they escorted him to Delapré Abbey, then Northampton, and finally London, where the tower garrison surrendered soon after.

+The site is a registered battlefield.